Luyanda-web09/Introduction-to-CSS3/README.md

 The descendant selector is separated by a space.
 It applies styles to all levels of nested elements, not just direct children.

+The importance of using borders in CSS to enhance webpage styling and layout comprehension.

+CSS Borders

+Borders help distinguish between different display types such as block, inline, and inline-block.
+They clarify the effects of padding and margin, making the layout more understandable.
+CSS Border Properties

+Key properties include border width, color, and sides, which allow for customization of element borders.
+The shorthand property for borders simplifies the process of applying multiple border styles at once.
+CSS Rounded Borders

+Rounded borders can add a visually appealing touch to elements, enhancing the overall design of the webpage.
+Utilizing rounded borders effectively can make images and other elements stand out on the page.

+The content focuses on adding space around elements in web design using CSS.

+CSS Properties for Spacing
+- **Margin**: This property creates space outside an element, affecting the distance between it and other elements.
+- **Padding**: This property adds space inside an element, creating distance between the element's content and its border.

+Importance of Understanding Spacing
+- Proper use of margin and padding enhances the layout and readability of web pages.
+- Understanding these properties is essential for effective design, especially before learning about the box model in CSS.